-PhD, HDR, Reader, Group Leader
+PhD, HDR, Professor, Group Leader

 Department of Comparative Biomedical Sciences

-Chantal Chenu is a Reader in Bone Cell Biology at the Royal Veterinary College in London.
+Chantal Chenu is a Professor in Bone Cell Biology at the Royal Veterinary College in London.
 After graduating from the University of Lyon with a degree in Biochemistry, she conducted her PhD research in David Roodman‘s laboratory in San Antonio, Texas on osteoclast differentiation.
 She then joined Pierre Delmas’ group in Lyon, where she became an independent INSERM researcher focusing her research on the role of the nervous system in the control of bone mass.
 She moved to London in 2003 and her more recent research interests are the regulatory and repair mechanisms of bone.
 Chantal Chenu is a member of the Editorial board of J of Endocrinology and J of Molecular Endocrinology.

-PhD, Assistant Professor
+PhD, Associate Professor

 Kim Henriksen, M.Sc., PhD has during the last ten years focused his research on drug discovery and development of novel biomarkers within the fields of osteoporosis and diabetes.The pharmacological work has resulted in the development of a large pharmacological program for the identification of inhibitors of the chloride channel ClC-7 to be used for treatment of osteoporosis and osteoarthritis.
 In addition, he leads a pharmacological program focused on the development of a dual acting calcitonin and amylin receptor agonist as a treatment for type 2 diabetes.
 The efforts have resulted in more than 100 publications in peer-reviewed journals.